Partnering to Save a Biodiversity Hotspot

 The Access to Justice project has partnered with The Asia Foundation, Lao Ministry of Justice, and the NUoL Faculty of Law, and the Lao Bar Association since 2006.
 This project supports the development of a legal aid system, strengthening village mediation services, and awareness raising of rights and laws in rural communities.
 The first national Legal Aid Decree was issued in Laos in November of 2017.

-Community-based Water Resource Management Project (CWRM)
+Community-based River Basin Management Project (CRBM)

 Lao Ecology Small Grant Program